ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-site-creation.md

 > [!NOTE]
 > Changing from deny to allow mode will prompt the message: “Are you sure you want to switch from Deny to Allow?
 Switching will remove all current configuration of restrictions.”

-### Manage Microsoft Entra groups in existing Restricted site creation configurations
+### Manage Microsoft Entra security groups in existing restricted site creation configurations

-If you enabled Restricted site creation and need to edit or remove a Microsoft Entra group, you must use the **-Deny** command to replace the existing configuration.
+If you enabled restricted site creation and need to edit or remove a Microsoft Entra security group, you must use the **-Deny** command to replace the existing configuration.
 The **-Deny** command replaces the existing configuration and you're able to specify a new group configure.

 ```powershell
 Set-SPORestrictedSiteCreation -SiteType <Enum> -SetRestrictedSiteCreationGroups <comma separated group GUIDS> -Deny